gnp-x/Porkbun-DNS-Updater/README.md

 Porkbun DNS Updater will update the IP address for all A records for your porkbun domain and subdomains if provided.
 This is helpful for those that are self-hosting or don't have a static IP.

-It requires the bun runtime, which you can install from https://bun.com.
+It requires the bun* runtime, which you can install from https://bun.com.

+*No, I didn't choose bun because bun is in porkbun (I'm not that clever).
+I did it because it's better than node.

 ```bash
 # To install bun globally